-An agent acts with actual authority when, at the time of taking action that affects the principal, the agent reasonably believes (his) (her) (its) actions are consistent with the way the principal wishes the agent to act.
-In determining whether the agent's belief is reasonable, you should consider the principal's words (and) (or) conduct directed to the agent.
+In determining whether the agent's belief is reasonable, you should consider the principal's words (and) (or) conduct directed to the agent and the agent's understanding of the principal's wishes.

 1. The rule of actual authority should not be confused with the rules governing express and implied authority.
 See Instructions 8:9B and 8:11.